California sues oil giants, saying they downplayed climate change. Here's what to know

 "This ongoing, coordinated campaign to wage meritless, politicized lawsuits against a foundational American industry and its workers is nothing more than a distraction from important national conversations and an enormous waste of California taxpayer resources," Meyers said.

-Similarly, Shell spokesperson Anna Arata told NPR that the company agrees climate change needs to be addressed, but it should be done collaboratively not by legal action.
+Similarly, Shell spokesperson Anna Arata said that the company agrees climate change needs to be addressed, but it should be done collaboratively not by legal action.

 "We do not believe the courtroom is the right venue to address climate change, but that smart policy from government and action from all sectors is the appropriate way to reach solutions and drive progress," she said in a statement.

+Chevron agreed that climate change policy requires coordination.
+The company also accused California of being "a leading promoter of oil and gas development."

+"Its local courts have no constructive or constitutionally permissible role in crafting global energy policy," the company said in a statement.

-Exxon, Chevron, BP and ConocoPhillips did not immediately respond to NPR's request for comment.
+Exxon, BP and ConocoPhillips did not immediately respond to NPR's request for comment.

 Why Exxon?